KaplanOpenSource/hera/README.md

 `pip install -r requirements.txt`

+Install GADL
+Use the command: "gadlinfo --version" to obtain OS GDAL version and install same version (or as close as possible) via pip isntall --no-cache-dir GDAL==version

 ### 2.4.
 Setup after installation
 In order for the package to work the following steps are required.